Zero-Tang/NoirVisor/src/vt_core/readme.md

 The problem is that, if this feature is enabled, the proxy `syscall` handler will be forbidden from reading parameters in user-mode memory (e.g: user stack).

 ### Solution of the SMAP Problem
-The solution of the SMAP problem is actually simple: disable the `SMAP` feature in the beginning of the proxy `syscall` handler. <br>
+The solution of the SMAP problem is actually simple: execute the `stac` instruction to set `RFlags.AC` bit so that supervisor-mode code can access user-mode memory freely. <br>
-Duly note that Supervisor-Mode Access Prevention is a security feature, so expect the PatchGuard would protect this bit.
-As a matter of fact, PatchGuard watches this bit indeed.
-The solution is simple: restore the bit as long as the proxy handler is done.
-By virtue of the setting of `SFMASK` MSR, the `RFLAGS.IF` bit will be automatically reset upon `syscall` instruction, so the proxy `syscall` handler will not interrupted by PatchGuard.
-However, I am not sure if PatchGuard can send an inter-processor NMI to interrupt and do checks. <br>

 # Stealth Inline Hook Algorithm
 This feature utilizes the Intel EPT feature. <br>